D-Bits/Danabases-Blog/content/projects.md

 title: Projects
 ---

-A collection of some of the projects that I have worked on.
+In addition to this website, here is a collection of some of the projects that I have worked on.
 A more complete portfolio of my work can be found on my [GitHub](https://github.com/D-Bits).

 ## [COVID-19 Tracker](https://github.com/D-Bits/COVID-19-Tracker)